 Do you know what ‘societal marketing concepts’ are?

-If you follow marketing developments and trends, you probably will have heard the term- societal marketing…
+If you follow marketing developments and trends, you may have heard about societal marketing…

-In this guide, I’m going to explain what it is, arm you with tons of societal marketing examples and explain why (and how) it’s become so popular with businesses.
+In this guide, I’m going to explain what it is, arm you with societal marketing examples and explain why (and how) it’s become so popular with businesses.

 Let’s get into this…